bbbbbr/canyon-racer/README.md

 There is additional timing variation based on the opcode being executed at the time each scanline interrupt triggers.
 If it's during an opcode which takes several cycles to complete before the interrupt can jump then the timing may be off by that amount of cycles.
 The alignment of Vertical parallax timing is sensitive down to 1-2 cycles, so this can also cause artifacts.

-This mini game tries to work with those limitations in a way that's visually pleasing when possible and does not try to compensate for artifacts.
+This demo game tries to work with those limitations and does not compensate for artifacts.

 ### Sine Waves
 In addition to the Vertical parallax, scrolling horizontal sine waves of various sizes are used to distort the background.
-This makes it both more visually interesting and gives the canyon a shape to navigate through.
+This looks better and gives the canyon a shape to navigate through.

 #### How They Look
 The two separate effects used to create the canyon environment: